TwilioDevEd/airtng-laravel/readme.md

    ```bash
    $ ngrok http 8000
    ```
-   Once you have started ngrok, update your TwiML app's voice URL setting to use your ngrok hostname, so it will look something like
+   Once you have started ngrok, update your Twilio number voice URL setting to use your ngrok hostname, so it will look something like
    this: